-Caution: If power head is removed it must be synchronized with the jack post.
+CAUTION: If power head is removed it must be synchronized with the jack post.

-Caution: Leave tow vehicle transmission in neutral when lifting both units.
+CAUTION: Leave tow vehicle transmission in neutral when lifting both units.
 Dolly wheels are not recommended.
 Always retract stabilizing jacks before using your jack under load.

 WARNING: Do not use the electric toggle switch (raise and lower) with the manual crank in place on the jack post.
-The crank will spin if the switch operates motor and will cause serious injury.
+The crank will spin if the switch actvates the motor and will cause serious injury.
+Use your battery disconnect switch to cut power to the jack.